KruthikaJ1109/Developing-A-SEPSIS-PREDICTION-App-with-the-help-of-machine-learning-and-FastAPI-Project./README.md

 The both long command-lines have a same structure, they pipe multiple commands using the symbol `;` but you may manually execute them one after another.

-1. **Create the Python's virtual environment** that isolates the required libraries of the project to avoid conflicts;
+1. **Create the Python's virtual environment** that isolates the project's necessary libraries To prevent conflicts;
-2. **Activate the Python's virtual environment** so that the Python kernel & libraries will be those of the isolated environment;
+2. **Activate the Python's virtual environment** So that the isolated environment's Python kernel and libraries are used;
-3. **Upgrade Pip, the installed libraries/packages manager** to have the up-to-date version that will work correctly;
+3. **Upgrade Pip, the installed libraries/packages manager** to the most recent release that will function properly;
-4. **Install the required libraries/packages** listed in the `requirements.txt` file so that it will be allow to import them into the python's scripts and notebooks without any issue.
+4. **Install the necessary libraries and packages** as specified in the requirements.txt file to ensure trouble-free importation into Python scripts and notebooks;

 **NB:** For MacOs users, please install `Xcode` if you have an issue.